Dina Lohan’s Ex-Husband Michael Says Her Boyfriend Of 5 Years Is Legit Even Though She Never Met Him In Person

 Of course, Big Brother fans will want to follow Dina Lohan’s eventual face-to-face meeting with her man.
 Catfish host Nev Schulman has promised there is much more to this story.

-“Found @dinalohan’s boyfriend…but his story is way bigger than I could have ever imagined,” the Catfish host tweeted.
+“Found @dinalohan’s boyfriend…but his story is way bigger than I could have ever imagined,” the Catfish host explained on Twitter.
 “Much much more coming soon.”